Yanbian Korean Autonomous Prefecture: History

+In the late 19th century, Korean immigrants migrated en masse from the Korean Peninsula to China.
 Korean (Joseon) migration into Northeast China began in significant numbers in the last quarter of the 19th century and was mainly motivated by economic hardship on the Korean side of the border.
 After the Japanese annexed Korea in 1910, a small but significant number of migrants also came to Manchuria for political reasons.